samjarman/InspireKit/README.md

 # InspireKit
-Inspire your users with the wise words of Shia Labeouf
+Inspire your users with the wise words of Shia LaBeouf.

+This library flashes an image of Shia LaBeouf while reciting a line from the [imfamous video](https://www.youtube.com/watch?v=nuHfVn_cfHU).
+The combination of sound and image is random.
+Simply drop into your app and inspire your users.

 ## Installation
-Cocoa Pod coming soon
+**Cocoa Pod coming soon!**

 Copy `/InspireKit/*` to your App's directory.

 ## Usage